markus-ntt-seidl/green-software-principles/Principles/understanding-corporate-targets.md

 * What are the minimum criteria for being carbon neutral?
 [Knowledge]
 * What are the criteria as per the SBTi for being net-zero?
 [Knowledge]
 * If an organization has set this XXXX target, does it meet the criteria of being net-zero?
 [Evaluation]

+## Introduction
+In recent years, many economic actors are seeking to reach different climate goals by making various commitments.
+The terms “net zero”, “carbon neutral”, “carbon negative” and “climate neutral” have been used interchangeably with the main objective to remove, reduce and/or prevent carbon emissions.
+As interests for these net zero targets grow, it is also important to have a common understanding of what each of them mean and how to get there.
+These terms although similar, have subtle differences.

 ## How to measure carbon emissions?